 - 1. First, discuss the final grade with the faculty member; bring forward any facts or circumstances that might be pertinent to the faculty member's evaluation and decision. - 2.
-If there is not a satisfactory resolution, the student may seek consultation with the department chair/unit coordinator. - 3.
+If there is not a satisfactory resolution, the student may seek consultation with the department chair/program director. - 3.
 If there is still no satisfactory resolution, the student may appeal to the dean of the college. - 4.
-If there is still no satisfactory resolution, the students may appeal to the Provost and Chief Academic Officer.
+If there is still no satisfactory resolution, the student may appeal to the Provost.
 The Provost's decision is final.